Enrolment

 Student Loans and Allowances

-A TEO that provides Youth Guarantee programmes must not charge tuition fees to any learner.
+A TEO that provides YG programmes must not charge tuition fees to any learner.

 A Youth Guarantee learner who is under 18 years old is not eligible for a Student Loan under the Student Loan Scheme.
 A learner who is 18 to 24 years old, however, may be eligible to access course-related costs and living costs as part of the Student Loan Scheme.

-Note: Learners who turn 18 while enrolled in a Youth Guarantee funded qualification are not eligible for course-related costs or living costs until their next programme (qualification) enrolment.
+Note: Learners who turn 18 while enrolled in a Youth Guarantee funded programme are not eligible for course-related costs or living costs until their next programme (qualification) enrolment.

 Notes:

-• For learners to be able to access any part of the Student Loan or Student Allowances Schemes, the qualification(s) the learner is enrolled in must meet the loan entry threshold (LET) and be approved in Services for Tertiary Education Organisations (STEO) by the TEC.
+• For learners to be able to access any part of the Student Loan or Student Allowance Schemes, the programme(s) the learner is enrolled in must meet the loan entry threshold (LET) and be approved in Services for Tertiary Education Organisations (STEO) by the TEC.

 • TEOs must add the appropriate source of funding to the Verification of Study (VoS) to StudyLink.
-For all Youth Guarantee enrolments code 22 should be added to the VoS.
+For all YG enrolments code 22 should be added to the VoS.

 • TEOs are no longer required to use concurrent qualifications to indicate to StudyLink the type and age of learners enrolled.
-Concurrent qualifications will only be used where a learner is enrolled in multiple qualifications simultaneously and the full study load (EFTS value of the qualifications) needs to be advised to StudyLink.
+Concurrent qualifications will only be used where a learner is enrolled in multiple programmes simultaneously and the full study load (EFTS value of the programmes) needs to be advised to StudyLink.

 Withdrawals

-A 'withdrawal' is when a learner ceases to participate in a course, programme or training scheme, either:
+For the full withdrawal requirements, see the Youth Guarantee funding conditions for the relevant year.
+A “withdrawal” is when a learner ceases to participate in a course or programme, either:

 • by providing notice to the TEO that they wish to withdraw participation, or